-So, let’s start with understanding “What is calorie?”.
+So, let’s start with understanding “What is a calorie?”.

-Calorie is a unit used to measure energy that we get from our food.
+A calorie is a unit used to measure the energy that we get from our food.
 It’s very important to track your calorie intake in order to get some great fat loss and muscle goal results.
 Calorie intake has a huge impact on the well-being of a person.

-A person carrying extra body fat has a huge amount of calories trapped in their body in the form of ‘body-fat’, because when you eat food which is more than what your body needs, the excess energy is of no use to your body and the body sends it to the fat cells which later gets converted into fat stores.
+A person carrying extra body fat has a huge amount of calories trapped in their body in the form of ‘body fat’, because when you eat food that is more than what your body needs, the excess energy is of no use to your body and the body sends it to the fat cells which later gets converted into fat stores.

 In order to lose fat, a person is always advised to stay in a calorie deficit, i.e, eat fewer calories than what you burn, so that the excess energy trapped in your body gets released and that’s how you lose weight.